nashysolutions/foundation-dependencies/Sources/FoundationDependencies/Documentation.docc/Articles/IncludedClients.md

 ## `fileSystemClient`

-A protocol-oriented, testable interface to the file system designed to support modular and dependency-injected file operations.
-It abstracts common file and directory operations, such as reading, writing, and deleting files, while allowing the actual implementation (real or mocked) to be injected at runtime.
+A protocol-oriented, testable interface to the file system, designed to support modular and dependency-injected file operations.
+It abstracts common file and directory operations such as reading, writing, copying, and deleting files, while allowing the actual implementation (real or mocked) to be injected at runtime.

+## `fileSystemResourceClient`

+A factory for creating typed file stores that conform to `FileSystemOperations`.
+It supports saving and loading `Codable` values and binary data into specific folders and subfolders, without exposing raw file system APIs.
+This design separates store construction from file handling logic, improving modularity and testability.

+---

 ## Additional Built-ins